 Rationale

-A Rationale section is optional.
-If Rationale Boxes were used during the development of this project, the content of those boxes appears below.

 Requirement WR5/Measure WM5

 WR5 is designed to create an early warning system that incorporates the variable of informed judgment.
-Ideally, this communication loop enhances the ability to identify and remedy interchange software anomalies before they result in complete software failure.
-To accommodate this variable, the standard-of-review threshold for adherence to WR5 is to be based on the knowledge and experience of the specific software user at the time the determination was made.
+Ideally, this communication loop enhances the ability to identify and remedy Interchange Software anomalies before they result in complete software failure.
+To accommodate this variable, the standard-of-review threshold for adherence to WR5 is to be based on the knowledge and experience of the specific Interchange Software user at the time the determination was made.

-Requirement WR5, and particularly the associated Measure WM5, also recognize that although the typical or designed performance of the software can objectively be measured by comparison to the software’s specifications: 1) not all users will have the same knowledge depth regarding the software’s performance specifications, and 2) the specific software provider may have its own established communication protocols through which a suspected failure or observation of atypical performance should be reported.
-In the latter case, the Requirement is designed to default to the reporting time windows of the software provider should the reporting time windows exceed the prescribed 15-minute window.
+Requirement WR5, and particularly the associated Measure WM5, also recognize that although the typical or designed performance of the software can objectively be measured by comparison to the software’s specifications: 1) not all users will have the same knowledge depth regarding the Interchange Software’s performance specifications, and 2) the specific Interchange Software provider may have its own established communication protocols through which a suspected failure or observation of atypical performance should be reported.
+In the latter case, the Requirement is designed to default to the reporting time windows of the Interchange Software provider should the reporting time windows exceed the prescribed 15-minute window.

-Unlike WR5 that is designed for early warning, WR6 addresses confirmed failure of the WIT.
+Unlike WR5 that is designed for early warning, WR6 addresses confirmed failure of the Interchange Software.
 The 15-minute time window was added to Version 2 to ensure a timely dissemination of information.

 INT-021-WECC-CRT-3—Introduction

-Title: WECC Interchange Tool (WIT) Checkout Confirmation
+Title: Interchange Software Checkout Confirmation

 Number: INT-021-WECC-CRT-3

 Purpose: To provide WECC Balancing Authorities with an auditable means of confirming Net Scheduled Interchange (NSI) and Net Actual Interchange (NAI).
-The WIT , or successor electronic confirmation tool will serve as the primary means for confirmation and will be treated as the final record of NSI and NAI under normal operating conditions.
+The Interchange Software, or successor electronic confirmation tool will serve as the primary means for confirmation and will be treated as the final record of NSI and NAI under normal operating conditions.

 Applicability: